WilliamStam/Appointments/readme.md

 ##System
 - [ ] Multiple Companies on same install base
 - [ ] Allow a user to be a part of multiple companies
+- [ ] Capture form for capturing a new company (front end)
+- [ ] Super Admin section for companies (mark them as not paying and boot them etc)
+- [ ] Companies can use custom domains instead of unique urls
+- [ ] SSL on whole project (security)

   ###Staff members
   - [ ] Timeslots dependent on staff member chosen